apache/mesos/docs/reconciliation.md

 * `TaskID`: This is required.
-* `SlaveID`: Optional, leads to faster reconciliation in the presence of slaves that are transitioning between states.
+* `SlaveID`: Optional, leads to faster reconciliation in the presence of agents that are transitioning between states.

 ### Algorithm